ktap/ktap/doc/tutorial.md

 A: It's hard to say which one is better than the other.
 Dynamically-typed languages bring efficiency and fast prototype production, but lose type checking at the compile phase, and it's easy to make mistake in runtime.
 It also needs many runtime checks.
 In contrast, statically-typed languages win on programming safety and performance.
 Statically-typed languages would suit for interoperation with the kernel, as the kernel is written mainly in C. Note that SystemTap and DTrace both use statically-typed languages.

    ktap chooses a dynamically-typed language for its initial implementation.

 **Q: Why do we need ktap for event tracing?
 There is already a built-in ftrace**

 A: This is also a common question for all dynamic tracing tools, not only ktap. ktap provides more flexibility than the built-in tracing infrastructure.
 Suppose you need to print a global variable at a tracepoint hit, or you want to print a backtrace.
 Furthermore, you want to store some info into an associative array, and display it as a histogram when tracing ends. `ftrace` cannot handle all these requirements.
 Overall, ktap provides you with great flexibility to script your own trace needs.

 **Q: How about the performance?
 Is ktap slow?**

 A: ktap is not slow.
-The bytecode is very high-level, based on Lua.
+The bytecode is very high-level, based on Luajit.
 The language's virtual machine is register-based (compared to the stack-based JVM and CLR), with a small number of instructions.
 The table data structure is heavily optimized in ktapvm. ktap uses per-cpu allocation in many places, without the global locking scheme.
 It is very fast when executing tracepoint callbacks.
-   Performance benchmarks show that the overhead of ktap runtime is nearly 10% (storing event name into associative array), compared to the full speed running time without any tracepoints enabled.
+Performance benchmarks show that the overhead of associative array operation is smaller than Systemtap.

    ktap will keep optimizing unfailingly.
-Hopefully the overhead will decrease to little more than 5%, or even less.

 **Q: Why not port a higher-level language, like Python or Java, directly into the kernel?**

 A: I am serious on the size of VM and the memory footprint.
 The Python VM is too large for embedding into the kernel, and Python has many advanced functionalities which we do not really need.

-   The number of bytecode opcodes of other higher level languages is also big. ktap only has 32 bytecode opcodes, whereas Python/Java/Erlang all have nearly two hundred opcodes.
    There are also some problems when porting those languages into the kernel.
 Kernel programming is very different from userspace programming, like lack of floating-point numbers, handling sleeping code, deadloop is not allowed in the kernel, multi-thread management, etc. So it is impossible to port large language implementations over to the kernel environment with trivial efforts.

 **Q: What is the status of ktap now?**